-Our partner organization, Learning Sciences International (LSI) will work with Gibbons Street School and the district to provide supports to Gibbon's leaders and faculty.
+Our partner organization, Learning Sciences International (LSI) will work with Walter Caldwell Elementary and the district to provide supports to Caldwell's faculty and administrators.
 Through its work with schools nationwide, LSI has identified the primary root cause of low ELA and Math scores.
-Despite conscientious efforts by teachers to align their lessons to the standards, they are using curricula and teaching routines that are not fully aligned to the cognitive taxonomy of the standards, usually at the Retrieval or Comprehension levels.
-Consequently, students lack exposure to content that allows them to build knowledge and skill at the higher levels of rigor assessed on the FSA.
+Despite conscientious efforts by teachers to align their lessons to the standards, they are using curricula and teaching routines that are not fully aligned to the cognitive taxonomy of the standards, usually at the

+Retrieval or Comprehension levels.
+Therefore, our findings results are that students lack exposure to content that allows them to build knowledge and skill that are assessed at higher levels.

-To address this root cause, we propose to use LSI's "Curriculum Lab" approach at Gibbons St. The Curriculum Lab team will consist of teacher leaders chosen for their knowledge and instructional effectiveness in their content areas, the principal, and district curriculum specialists.
-The process will start with job-embedded professional development for the school teacher leaders and principal.
-This training will begin with the entire team participating in a baseline Curriculum Walk led by LSI curriculum faculty to observe the alignment of teaching and learning at the school with the rigor of the standards.
+We will address these findings, by using LSI's "Curriculum Lab" approach at Walter Caldwell Elementary.
+The Curriculum Lab team will consist of teacher leaders chosen for their knowledge and instructional effectiveness in their content areas, the principal, and district curriculum specialists.
+The process will start with job-embedded professional development for the Caldwell teacher leaders and principal.
+This entire team will participate in a baseline Curriculum Walk led by LSI.
+The school staff will observe the alignment of teaching and learning at Walter Caldwell Elementary with the rigor of the standards lead by LSI.
 During the summer, LSI faculty will then facilitate Summer Academies to help the Curriculum Lab team develop a better understanding of the instructional shifts required by the standards, what those instructional shifts look like in practice, and how to build instructional routines to reach the rigor of the standards.
 Next, the team will map elementary ELA curriculum to the standards.
-They will also create two full standardsbased ELA units to be piloted at the school.
-In the fall of 2018, as the school implements the units in its classrooms, LSI faculty will guide teacher leaders and district instructional coaches in providing supportive coaching and feedback for the implementation of the first unit.
+They will also create two full standards-based ELA units to be piloted at the school.
+In the fall of 2018, as the school implements the units in its classrooms, LSI faculty will guide Caldwell teacher leaders and district instructional coaches in providing supportive coaching and feedback for the implementation of the first unit.
 The Curriculum Lab team will conduct Curriculum Walks after each piloted unit to measure the impact of the unit on building student learning at the taxonomic level of the standards.
 The team will reflect on their findings and incorporate them in refining the units, using the same cycle of Build-Coach-Curriculum Walk-Reflect.
 Through the development of the two ELA units, both the school and the district curriculum specialists will develop capacity to create standards-aligned units and to provide effective peer coaching that results in evidence of student learning at higher levels of rigor.
-Additionally, in the summer of Year 2, the school will participate in another Curriculum Academy focusing on Math to develop a better understanding of the instructional shifts required by the standards, what those instructional shifts look like in practice, and how to build instructional routines to reach the rigor of the standards.
-The team will map elementary Math curriculum to the standards and create two full standards-based Math units to be piloted at the school during the 2019-20 school year.
+Additionally, in the summer of Year 2, Walter Caldwell Elementary will participate in another Curriculum Academy focusing on Math to develop a better understanding of the instructional shifts required by the standards, what those instructional shifts look like in practice, and how to build instructional routines to reach the rigor of the standards.
+The team will map elementary Math curriculum to the standards and create two full standards-based Math units to be piloted at the Walter Caldwell Elementary during the 2019-20 school year.